USGS-OWI/owi-blog/content/fileOptions.md

 </tbody>
 </table>
-Not that `sqlite` and `MonetDB` are the only formats here that allow careful filtering and calculate summaries without loading the whole dataset.
+Not that `sqlite` and `MonetDB` are the only formats here that allow careful filtering and calculate summaries without loading the whole data set.
 So if our “pretty big data” gets “really big”, those will formats will rise to the top.

 If you can read in all the rows without crashing R, `fread`, `feather`, and `fst` are fast!